-The main reason for Co-Operative Bank's weak asset quality is its non-core portfolio, which accounted for about 25% of gross lending at end-2015.
+The bank's problem loan ratio declined to 4.4% as of June 2016 from a peak of 11% as of December 2012.
+The improvement has been mainly driven by the deleveraging process of its non-core portfolio.
+However, Co-operative Bank's non-core portfolio, which we still consider to be a relatively low quality loan portfolio compared to its core business, still accounts for about 21% of gross lending as of June 2016 according to our calculations.
 This portfolio includes corporate, Commercial Real Estate (CRE) and Optimum (residential mortgages) loans and is being run down.
-The non-core corporate book is concentrated with a relatively small number of borrowers and a large portion of the portfolio is CRE loans.
-As of December 2015, the book had a problem loan ratio of 16.3%, with 36% of impaired balances covered by provisions.
-Optimum, a closed book of residential mortgages, is highly vulnerable to economic downturn with 85% interest-only mortgages and an average LTV of 68%.
-As of end-2015, 10.3% of Optimum loans were impaired.
-In contrast, the core residential mortgage book had 1.1% of loans impaired and an average LTV of 49.7% at end-2015.
+The non-core corporate book is concentrated with a relatively small number of borrowers and it includes PFI, housing association and CRE loans.
+As of June 2016, the book had a problem loan ratio of 15.6%, with 36% of impaired balances covered by provisions.
+Optimum, a closed book of residential mortgages, is highly vulnerable to economic downturn with 85% interest-only mortgages and an average LTV of 65.2%.
+As of June 2016, 11.2% of Optimum loans were impaired.
+In contrast, the core residential mortgage book had 1.3% of loans impaired and an average LTV of 49.8% at end of June 2016.